IJ (digraph)

 To distinguish the Y from IJ in common speech, however, Y is often called Griekse ij (meaning "Greek Y"), a literal translation of i-grec (from French, with the stress on grec: /nl/) or alternatively called Ypsilon.
 In modern Dutch, the letter Y occurs only in loanwords, proper nouns, or when deliberately spelled as Early Modern Dutch.
-The spelling of Afrikaans (a daughter language of early modern Dutch) has evolved in the exact opposite direction and IJ has been completely replaced by Y.
+The spelling of Afrikaans (a daughter language of early modern Dutch) has evolved in the exact opposite direction and IJ was completely replaced by Y in 1921 in the third edition of Afrikaanse Woordelys en Spelreëls.

-However, the ancient use of Y in Dutch has survived in some personal names, particularly those of Dutch immigrants in the United States, Canada, Australia and New Zealand where as a result of anglicization, the IJ became a Y. For example, the surname Spijker was often changed into Spyker and Snijder into Snyder.
+Archaic use of Y in Dutch survives in some personal names.
+For example, the surname Spijker was often changed into Spyker and Snijder into Snyder.

+IJ was also used in the Latin Assyrian alphabet, which was used between 1930 and 1938 during the U.S.S.R.'s Latinisation campaign.
+It represented the close front unrounded vowel (i).

 The words ijsvrij and yoghurt in various forms.
 Depending on the form of handwriting or font used, the IJ and Y can look either nearly identical or very different.